FarronF/limerick-council-meetings/meetings/2025/09/15-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 21st July 2025.md

 • An evaluation of the level of social-rental housing (including Housing Assistance Payment [HAP])

-in the area to avoid an overconcentration of any one tenure type. **The approach of the HousingDirectorate is no more than 30% on an Electoral Division within the City and for settlementsoutside the City the built up town boundary is used.**
+in the area to avoid an overconcentration of any one tenure type. **The approach of the Housing**

+**Directorate is no more than 30% on an Electoral Division within the City and for settlements**

+**outside the City the built up town boundary is used.**

 • An analysis of the HP Pobal Deprivation Index for the area to ensure that areas classified as